ortus-docs/commandbox-docs/embedded-server/multi-site-support/pretty-diagrams.md

+---
+description: A visual overview of CommandBox server deployments for both singular and Multi-Site configurations
+---

 # Pretty Diagrams

 This is what a typical ColdFusion deployment looks like.
 A separate web server sites in front, bound to ports 80 and 443 and proxies back to a Tomcat-based servlet: